Kinematic Basis of Emergent Energetics of Complex Dynamics

 \section{Introduction}

 Classical mechanics has traditionally been divided into {\em kinematics} and {\em dynamics}.
-The former gives the precise relationship between a mechanical motion $\vx(t)$ described in terms of its velocity $\dot{\vx}(t)$ or acceleration $\ddot{\vx}(t)$ under geometric constraints, and the latter provides relationships between the motions and the concepts of mass, force, and {\em mechanical energy}.
-The former is a part of calculus, while the latter is based on Newton's laws of motion.
-When a mechanical system contains a great many number of atoms and molecules, the notions of {\em heat} and {\em temperature} as a stochastic description of mechanical motion and kinetic energy, arises.
+The former gives the precise relationship between a mechanical motion $\vx(t)$ and descriptions of the motion in terms of its velocity $\dot{\vx}(t)$ and acceleration $\ddot{\vx}(t)$ under geometric constraints, and the latter provides relationships between the motions and the concepts of mass, force, and \textit{ mechanical energy}.
+While the former is a part of calculus, the latter constitutes the core of the classical physics of motion.
+When a mechanical system contains a great many number of point masses such as atoms and molecules, the notions of {\em heat} and {\em temperature}, as a stochastic description of complex mechanical motions and kinetic energy, arise.

-In classical, macroscopic chemical kinetics, a chemical reaction in aqueous solution, say $A+B\rightarrow C$, is described by a rate process: $\rd c_A(t)/\rd t = -r(t)$, which should be identified as the chemical kinematics, while the functional relationship between $r(t)$ and the $c_A(t)$ and $c_B(t)$, known as a {\em rate law}, can be identified as the chemical dynamics.
-One well-known example of a rate law is the mass action kinetics: $r(t)=kc_A(t)c_B(t)$ where $k$ is a constant independent of $c_A$ and $c_B$.
-It is clear that the former is again based on calculus which rigirously defines the concept of instantaneous rate of concentration change (fluxion), while the latter is a ``natural law'' with only an appropriate range of applicability.
-Chemical thermodynamics of homogeneous substants was developed by J. W. Gibbs, who introdued the notion of {\em Gibbs function} and {\em chemical potential} as the energy and force that drives the chemical changes.
+In classical, macroscopic chemical kinetics, a reaction in aqueous solution, say $A+B\rightarrow C$, is described by a rate process: $\rd c_A(t)/\rd t = -r(t)$, which should be identified as the chemical kinematics.
+It is again based on calculus which rigirously defines the concept of instantaneous rate of concentration change (fluxion).
+The functional relationship between $r(t)$ and the concentrations $c_A(t)$ and $c_B(t)$, known as a {\em rate law}, is analogous to the constitutive relations.
+One well-known example of a rate law is the Guldberg-Waage mass action $r(t)=kc_A(t)c_B(t)$ where $k$ is a constant independent of $c_A$ and $c_B$.
+The notion of energy in chemical reactions, however, exists in the chemical thermodynamics of heterogeneous substants, a separate theory developed by J. W. Gibbs, who introdued the notion of {\em Gibbs function} and {\em chemical potential} as the energy and force that drives the chemical changes.